L-Ayim/Copyright_Violation/README.md

-# Tube-MP3 Downloader & Demucs Stem Splitter (Windows)
+# Youtube-MP3 Downloader & Demucs Stem Splitter

 This script downloads YouTube audio as MP3 and optionally splits it into stems via Demucs.
 Supports 4- or 6-stem layouts, resume-safe folder sweeping, and automatic GPU detection.